arey/hibernate-hydrate/readme.md

 ``mvn eclipse:clean eclipse:eclipse``

+## Release

+This project artefact is published to Maven Central.
+The Maven Release Plugin is used to release the project with Maven.
+The [release.yml](https://github.com/arey/hibernate-hydrate/actions/workflows/release.yml) GitHub Actions workflow automates the process.

 ## Credits ##

 * Uses [Maven](http://maven.apache.org/) as a build tool
-* Uses [Cloudbees](http://www.cloudbees.com/foss) and [Travis CI](http://www.travis-ci.org) for continuous integration builds whenever code is pushed into GitHub
+* Uses [GitHub Actions](https://github.com/features/actions) and [Travis CI](http://www.travis-ci.org) for continuous integration builds whenever code is pushed into GitHub
 * [Izaak (John) Alpert](https://github.com/karlhungus) and [Marc Cobery] (https://github.com/mcobery) and [Markus Heiden](https://github.com/markusheiden) for their pull requests